 This involves the understanding of the Incident Command Structure and how it involves the Functions of Command and the responsibilities associated with each of these functions.
-It covers that the structure allows the framework to be scalable from simple to complex dependent upon the needs off the search operation.
+It covers that the structure allows the framework to be scaleable from simple to complex dependent upon the needs off the search operation.

 Emphasis is placed on making decisions based on FACTS and on STATISTICS, against formulated Search Plans.
 Decisions are logical and justifiable, whatever they are, and deployment is managed effectively